ExistentialEnso/fed2-bot/readme.md

 Built for the MUD [Federation II](https://federation2.com), this is a bot that hauls commodities between planets belonging to a planet owner.
 Cross-platform on anything that can run Node.js (including Windows, macOS, and Linux.)

+The bot will ensure that stamina is topped off as necessary, so your character does not die of starvation and does a number of things to validate both the configuration you provide it and that the game state is what it expects.

 ## Setup

 This assumes you already have Node setup on your machine.
 If not, plenty of guides already exist for that task.